joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 	Changed meaning of parameters in rail wheel tool.
 	Show original names of objects on csg name confirmation dialog.
 	Swapped panels on script view.
 Looks better.
+	Replaced the code used to split objects in half.
+Much, much faster

 v1.0.6
 ===========